The 12 Disciples of Jesus

 “He [Ananus] convened the Sanhedrin of judges and brought before them the brother of Jesus, who was called Christ, whose name was James, and some others… and after forming an accusation against them as breakers of the law, he delivered them to be stoned.”

-- James was publicly known as Jesus’ brother.
+- James was publicly known as the brother of Jesus.

-- He was condemned and stoned to death under the authority of the Sanhedrin, around 62 AD—after the holy spirit was said to empower the twelve apostles at Pentecost.
+- He was condemned and stoned under the authority of the Sanhedrin around AD 62.

 From Sceptic to Martyr

-What happened to bring him from doubter to martyr?
-According to Paul, James was one of the eleven apostles who encountered the risen Jesus—listed alongside Simon Peter’s brother, John (the beloved disciple), and James son of Alphaeus (Mark 3:18; Acts 1:13).
-In 1 Corinthians 15:6–7 (as Jesus answered Paul’s epistles), Paul confirms that James saw the risen Christ.
+According to Paul (1 Corinthians 15:6–7), James was among those who encountered the risen Jesus—alongside Simon Peter’s brother, John (the beloved disciple), and James son of Alphaeus (Mark 3:18; Acts 1:13).

-The claim is simple and uncompromising: He did not die for a story.
-He died for what he said he had seen.
+The claim is simple and uncompromising: he did not die for a story.
+He died for what he believed he had seen.

 How confident can we be in this event?